The Best Mezcal From Oaxaca (25 Must-Try Brands for Mezcal Lovers)

 For the vast majority of travelers, Oaxaca is safe to visit.
 In fact, Oaxaca is one of the safest states in Mexico.
 Oaxaca City is the country’s 67th largest city, with a population of about 275,000, but retains a humble, pueblo vibe.

-β οΈ For a deep dive into this topic and a Oaxaca safety guide, check out Is Oaxaca Safe to Travel to Right Now?
+⚠️ For a deep dive into this topic and a Oaxaca safety guide, check out Is Oaxaca Safe to Travel to Right Now?

 Is there Uber in Oaxaca?

-No β There is no Oaxaca Uber service, and no Lyft in Oaxaca either.
 They do have DiDi Taxi through the DiDi Rider app, which lets you call a Oaxaca taxi via the app.
 It’s basically like using Uber or Lyft, but you will get a regular cab.

-For the majority of travelers, yes, taxis are perfectly safe to use in Oaxaca.
 I personally prefer to call taxis via the DiDi Rider app, so I have a record of my trip and the price is already set for me, but you can also just hail a cab on the street.

 How many days do you need in Oaxaca?

-OAXACA CITY
+Visiting OAXACA CITY

-Within Oaxaca City itself, you can see the highlights in 2-3 full days.
-For those who want to explore the villages outside town, like Hierve el Agua in San Lorenzo Albarradas, San AgustΓn Etla, TeotitlΓ‘n Del Valle and San Pablo Villa de Mitla, plan for 5-6 full days.
+For those who want to explore the villages outside town, like Hierve el Agua in San Lorenzo Albarradas, San Agustín Etla, Teotitlán Del Valle and San Pablo Villa de Mitla, plan for 5-6 full days.

-OAXACA State
+Visiting OAXACA State

-To visit the entire state, including Oaxaca City (Oaxaca de JuΓ‘rez), the Oaxaca beach towns and the Oaxaca mountain towns, you’d want at least three weeks.
-Oaxaca state spans 36,275 square miles (93,952 kmΒ²), so there’s a lot to see.
+To visit the entire state, including Oaxaca City (Oaxaca de Juárez), the Oaxaca beach towns and the Oaxaca mountain towns, you’d want at least three weeks.

 What is Oaxaca known for?

 Wondering, Why is Oaxaca so popular?
-There are five things Oaxaca is known for β art, culture, the Oaxaca Day of the Dead celebration, mezcal and food.
-In fact, Oaxaca is called the Foodie Capital of Mexico, so try the street food in Oaxaca and the restaurants.
+There are five things Oaxaca is known for — art, culture, the Oaxaca Day of the Dead celebration, mezcal and food.

 Is Oaxaca worth visiting?

-As you’ll usually need to take at least two flights to Oaxaca, Mexico, or even a flight and a bus, you might be wondering if traveling to Oaxaca is worth it.
-I hope this guide to Oaxaca made it clear that FU+K YES IT IS!
+As you’ll usually need to take at least two flights to Oaxaca, Mexico, or even a flight and a bus, you might still be wondering if traveling to Oaxaca is worth it.

-Final Thoughts: Best Mezcal From Oaxaca
+Final Thoughts: Best Mezcal From Oaxaca Mexico

-When most think about Mexico drinks, it’s usually tequila, not mezcal.
-However, when you’re visiting Mexico, you’ll quickly see that the locals donβt drink tequila, they sip mezcal.
-Itβs even considered the national spirit of Mexico.
+However, when you’re visiting Mexico, you’ll quickly see that the locals don’t drink tequila, they sip mezcal.
+It’s even considered the national spirit of Mexico.

 In recent years, mezcal has become increasingly popular outside of Mexico.
 However, there’s still no better place to try it or learn about it than in Oaxaca state, Mexico, known as “The Birthplace of Mezcal.”

-Itβs the best region to visit small-production mezcal distilleries, taste different versions of this versatile spirit, and learn about its history.
-When doing a mezcal tour, you’ll see the whole process β from agave harvest, to fermentation process, to final product.
+It’s the best region to visit small-production mezcal distilleries, taste different versions of this versatile spirit, and learn about its history.

-If youβre traveling to Oaxaca City, don’t pass up the chance to do one of the best mezcal tours Oaxaca has.
-You can also visit the amazing restaurants in Oaxaca, like El Destilado for unique food and mezcal pairings.
+If you’re traveling to Oaxaca City, don’t pass up the chance to do one of the best mezcal tours Oaxaca has.
+You can also visit the amazing restaurants in Oaxaca, like El Destilado, for unique food and mezcal pairings.